 - Impersonate to the user with privileges to modify Cloud Billing schedules and tables.

 - Navigate > Cloud Management > Cloud Admin Portal > Analyse > Billing

 - Billing Schedules > Make sure no Billing schedules are currently running

 - Deactivate all the Cloud Billing schedules.

-- Cleanup the Old Billing data completely
+- Cleanup the Old Billing data completely from "sn_cmp_cost" table.

 - Make sure no previous billing data is available.